-The Centre is a short walk through Brueton Park from the car park, following signs for 'The Parkridge Centre'.
+The Visitor Centre is a short walk through Brueton Park, from the Warwick Road car park, following signs for 'The Parkridge Centre'.
 Please note that signs referring to the 'nature reserve' will take you to a grassland site situated outside Brueton Park over the river.

 Know before you go

 Flat and easy